Grunticus03/phpGRC/docs/PLAYBOOK.md

 - **Nice-to-haves** deferred unless formally added.
 - **Future modules** live in Backlog under `future:`.
 - **Add:** OpenAPI must not change without an approved diff plan; internal endpoints may exist outside OpenAPI when documented in Phase notes.
+- **Add (Phase 5): DB-backed settings are the system of record.** Proposals that add new runtime toggles must include DB persistence and UI wiring.

 ---